baconpaul/two-filters/README.md

 # SideQuest Starting Point

-- morph types and morph param
+- Comb filter delay lines?
 - render thread snaps values at a better time not from patch on other thread
 - feedback
 - a step sequencer and envelope to trigger each with an impact